 Predict Falls in Parkinson’s Disease

-The longitudinal design of this study will consist in collecting gait variability during single and dual-task over-ground walking every six months, in PD patients and controls, and to collect information about falls and near falls.
+Approach: The longitudinal design of our study will consist in measuring gait variability and prefrontal activity during single and dual-task over-ground walking every six months, in PD patients and healthy controls, and to collect information about falls and near falls.
 This project will improve the objective assessment of fall risk in PD patients using gait parameters during cognitively challenging conditions, similar to those experienced in patients’ daily lives.